Heat–Magic rivalry: 2010–2012: Arrival of LeBron James

-In the 2010 off season, the Miami Heat made headlines nearly every day after it was announced that LeBron James would sign with the team as a free agent.
+In the 2010 off season, the Miami Heat made headlines regularly after it was announced that LeBron James would sign with the team as a free agent.
 Other teams in the NBA felt slighted and overwhelmed by the amount of coverage the Heat were given.

 Magic head coach Stan Van Gundy was one of the people that noticed the "extra" coverage the Heat had received.
 Earlier in the year of 2010 at a press conference, Van Gundy stated: "I'm surprised there was enough media left for you guys to get here.
 ESPN is all Heat, all the time."

 The players got involved as well.
 Marcin Gortat said "Honestly, I'm sick of listening every hour about Miami—Miami that, how great they are, how big they are, what kind of record they gonna have."
 Dwight Howard chimed in by simply stating "We're trying to take their heads off."
 Even upper management got involved in the verbal feud.
 Otis Smith, the president of basketball operations for the Orlando Magic was discussing LeBron going to Miami and had this to say: "I was surprised that he went.
 I thought he was, I guess, more of a competitor."

 Eventually LeBron responded to this comment regarding his competitiveness.

 "Orlando, that's funny that they questioned my competitiveness.
 I like that.
 The locker room—we're going to put a lot of stuff in the locker room...We'll deal with them later."